modofunjs/modofun/examples/README.md

 # User service &ndash; in two modes

-A simple user service that shows how to build the same application using both [function mode](https://github.com/modofunjs/modofun/tree/master/examples/user-function-mode) and [request/response mode](https://github.com/modofunjs/modofun/tree/master/examples/user-reqres-mode).
+A simple user service that shows how to build the same application using either [function mode](https://github.com/modofunjs/modofun/tree/master/examples/user-function-mode) or [request/response mode](https://github.com/modofunjs/modofun/tree/master/examples/user-reqres-mode).
 This example includes middleware to require authentication on certain requests, using JWT tokens.
 It also uses an Express server to mimic a serverless execution environment locally without having to install an emulator.
 Try it out:

 ```bash
 git clone https://github.com/modofunjs/modofun.git